-As shown in the prior screenshot, decreasing Detail will remove small shapes.
-However, even at 0, there are still shapes of a certain size that will be included in the trace.
+- Even with Detail set at 0, there are still shapes of a certain size in that particular image that will be included in the trace.
 Again, there are editing tools that can be used in case more of the small shapes need to be removed.
-Refer to Section 8.06.
+Refer to Section 8.06. - Note that if Despeckle had been applied to the tree image, instead of deleting the smaller shapes, it would have included them in the trace: